 Nature Notebook – Turkey Tail

-Mushrooms are a constant but sometimes overlooked organisms seen while walking in the woods.
+Mushrooms are a constant but sometimes overlooked organism seen while walking in the woods.
 One of the most common mushrooms I see year-round is commonly called turkey tail, or Trametes versicolor.
 No, this fungus doesn’t have feathers.
 The shelf-like mushroom resembles a turkey tail by color, mostly browns and reds, and its wavy appearance.

 This is one of the most common mushrooms in North American woods and can be found mainly on dead hardwood logs and stumps, aiding in the decomposition process.